 What are NoSQL Databases, and Why Do We Need One?

 NoSQL is a non-relational database that does not follow the table model of traditional relational databases.
 This type of database is designed for massive scalability and can store, manage and analyze large amounts of data.

-They are often used for real-time web applications, analytics, and other big data workloads where speed and availability are essential.
+They are often used for real-time web applications, analytics, and other big data workloads where speed and availability pull data are essential.
 NoSQL stands for "Not only SQL" because it does not require Structured Query Language (SQL) to access data.

 With the explosive growth of data, companies need the ability to store and deploy databases that can accommodate large workloads without losing performance or availability.
 NoSQL databases provide flexibility regarding schema design and can handle structured, semi-structured, and unstructured data.
 NoSQL databases are necessary for businesses that store large amounts of data.

 They can also be used in applications where low latency is essential, such as real-time analytics, content management systems or web applications with high user traffic.
 NoSQL databases, such as search engines, are also great for applications that need to access a large amount of data quickly.